Hamburger Flugzeugbau: Postwar revival

 At the end of the war, all aircraft production in Germany was shut down.
 Vogt and Amtmann were swept up by the American Operation Paperclip and made new careers over there.
 Pohlmann remained in Germany.

 In 1955 Germany was allowed to build civil aircraft once again.
 The main works at Finkenwerder was still there and Hamburger Flugzeugbau GmbH (HFB) re-emerged in 1956, still under the ownership of Walther Blohm but no longer connected to B+V. Blohm tried to tempt Vogt back from the US, but without success and Pohlmann returned to the company to become the new chief designer.
 Another significant recruit was Hans Wocke, who headed up the engineering team.

 As ever, the company's main work would turn out to be as subcontractor for various German – and increasingly European – aircraft projects, and to this end it would participate in a number of consortia.
 Its first contract was for fuselage manufacture and final assembly of the Nord Noratlas.
 Other significant work would be undertaken for the Luftwaffe's Lockheed F-104G Starfighter and as a partner in the Transall C-160 military transport.

 In 1958 HFB proposed two civil transport projects.
 The HFB 209 was a twin-turpoprop capable of carrying 48 passengers, while the HFB 314 was a short-haul twin-jet.
 But the anticipated funding from the German government was not made available and the projects were cancelled in the early 1960s.

-In 1961, HFB and Focke-Wulf/Weserflug (VFW) jointly formed the Entwicklungsring Nord (ERNO) to develop air and space products.
+In 1961, HFB and Focke-Wulf/Weserflug (VFW-Fokker) jointly formed the Entwicklungsring Nord (ERNO) to develop air and space products.
 Work would be carried out for the Dornier Do 31 V/STOL transport and, later, in direct collaboration on the Fokker F28 Fellowship.

 The only aircraft type to be both designed and built by the new HFB was the HFB 320 Hansa Jet, a business jet with forward-swept wings, which first flew in 1964 and was made in moderate numbers.

 In May 1969, HFB merged with Messerschmitt-Bölkow to form Messerschmitt-Bölkow-Blohm (MBB), which in turn was taken over by Deutsche Aerospace (DASA) in September 1989.
 DASA has since been absorbed into the pan-European Airbus corporation.
 Airbus has since built a significant presence around the original HFB team and operates the airfield privately as Hamburg Finkenwerder Airport.